xapp/SFSymbol-Icon-Template/README.md

 ![SFSymbol-Icon](https://user-images.githubusercontent.com/7535389/143172026-72f7de0a-5713-4887-b099-5ef141e3351a.png)

-SFSymbol Icon Template produces a 32pt icon, which can be used for:
+SFSymbol Icon Template produces an icon, which can be used for:

 - iOS Action Extension (iOS 15 only);
 - Quick Action Shortcut;
 - TabBar.

-While any custom SF Symbol is supported by iOS 15, this template contains special "Guides", which make icon draw at 1:1 pixel perfect 32pt.
+While any custom SF Symbol is supported by iOS 15, this template contains special "Guides", which draw a pixel perfect 32pt icon.